National Program of Historical Commemoration

 Overview of the Program

-Since 1919, the Historic Sites and Monuments Board of Canada has been mandated to provide advice to the Canadian government on the designation of places, people and events that have marked and shaped Canada.
+Since 1919, the Historic Sites and Monuments Board of Canada has been mandated to provide advice to the Canadian government on the designation of places, persons and events that have marked and shaped Canada.
 Every year, new subjects are added to the list of designations.
 The nominated subject must have a historical significance from a national perspective and not only from a local or regional standpoint.

 The Prince of Wales Hotel National Historic Site© Parks Canada

-The participation of Canadians in the identification of places, people and events of national historic significance and in their commemoration is a key element of the program.
+The participation of Canadians in the identification of places, persons and events of national historic significance and in their commemoration is a key element of the program.
 In fact, 95% of applications for designation presented to the Board are submitted by Canadian individuals and groups.

 Role of Parks Canada Agency